Sun protection using clothing

 Never rely on clothing alone for sun protection.
-During the daily sun protection times (when the UV level is 3 and above) use a combination of the five sun protection measures.
+During the times where sun protection is advised (when the UV index is 3 and above) use a combination of the five sun protection measures.
 Covering up is important, particularly at places where there is little shade, such as the beach.

-Most fabrics will provide some protection from the sun regardless of if they are UPF rated or not.
+Most fabrics will provide some protection from the sun.
 A number of factors determine how effective clothing is at reducing the UV reaching the skin.
-These factors are as follows:
+These factors include:

 - Weave density.
 How much of the fabric is solid fibres and how much is space between the strands is important.
 The tighter the weave, the less space there is between the strands for the UVR to pass through.